-1. Find the maximum frequency, the X-ray emitted by an X-ray tube operating at 30kV the number of electrons hitting the target per second, (b) the energy falling on the target per second as the kinetic energy of the electrons and © the cutoff wavelength of the X-rays emitted.
+1. Find the maximum frequency, the X-ray emitted by an X-ray tube operating at 30kV second, (b) the energy falling on the target per second as the kinetic energy of the electrons and © the cutoff wavelength of the X-rays emitted.